radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-noncloud-functional-tests.md

-# Running Radius functional tests
+# Running Radius Non-cloud Functional Tests

-You can find the functional tests under `./test/functional`.
+You can find the functional tests under `./test/functional-portable`.
 A functional test (in our terminology) is a test that interacts with real hosting environments (Kubernetes), deploys real applications and resources, and covers realistic or simulated user scenarios.

 These tests verify whether: